 Credits: 1 cr

-BL 182 Business Skills Development (CBE) - FALL SEMESTER (SOPHOMORE YEAR)
+BL 182 Business Skills Development (GCBE) - FALL SEMESTER (SOPHOMORE YEAR)

 This course focuses on the value creation process, how organizations add value to their customers, shareholders, employees, and other stakeholders.
 It emphasizes the development of key business skills and perspectives that are helpful in career selection, development and advancement.
 The course also focuses on methods, tools and disciplines that enhance personal efficiency and effectiveness.